kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 At the end of a release, Release Managers will need to announce the new release to the community.

+> NOTE: ALL OF THE FOLLOWING `krel` COMMANDS RUN AS MOCK (NO CHANGES) BY DEFAULT.
+No mock (`--nomock`) must be specified for command to execute / take action.
+This is clear in the output based on the targeted email test groups, but not obvious before running the command.

 This can be done in one of two ways:

 - The `krel announce` sub command -- A [`SENDGRID_API_KEY`](https://sendgrid.com/docs/ui/account-and-settings/api-keys) will need to be configured correctly on your environment for this to work